doggerman/formget-contact-form/readme.txt

 > **FormGet Video Tutorials**
 >
-> * So to learn about FormGet from the beginning, FormGet have come up with the [video tutorial](http://www.formget.com/formget-video-tutorials-guide/) series
+> * So to learn about FormGet from the beginning, FormGet have come up with the [video tutorial](http://www.formget.com/formget-video-tutorials-guide/) series.
 >
 >

 > **Our Plans**
 >
-> * FormGet Pricing Plans, choose the one that suits you best [Upgrade to Pro](http://www.formget.com/app/pricing)
+> * [FormGet Pricing Plans](http://www.formget.com/app/pricing), choose the one that suits you best.
 >
 >